straup/panels-www/README.md

 important until it is (at which point it's usually too late) so there's a handy button for doing just that on every sketch.

+## Important

+This project has been replaced by [aaronland/fingerprint](https://github.com/aaronland/fingerprint) and is no longer maintained.

 ## Demo

 [https://straup.github.io/panels-www/demo/](https://straup.github.io/panels-www/demo/)